technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 5/Lab 5 – Data governance in Microsoft Purview.md

 # Lab 5 – Data governance in Microsoft Purview

-To create business domains, glossary terms, define CDEs, and establish OKRs follow the given steps.
+To understand the features of Unified Catalogue (earlier Data Cataloge) follow the given steps.

 1. Open the ```https://app.powerbi.com/```.